The double bottom pattern is a bullish reversal chart pattern that occurs at the end of a downtrend and signals a possible trend reversal.

 As with many other chart patterns and technical indicators, there are many ways in which the double bottom pattern is formed on a price chart.
 You can find this pattern in a trending market when a long downtrend comes to an end or in a ranging market where the price consolidates and fails to break below the support line.

 However, in all of the cases, when traders identify a double bottom formation, they wait for the asset’s price to break above the neckline and only then take a long position.
-To help you see how double bottom patterns look in reality, we are going to show you two examples.
+To help you see how double bottoms look in reality, we are going to show you two examples.

 The double bottom chart pattern is certainly most effective when it appears at the end of a downtrend.
 When this happens, the price can potentially reverse and move up higher.
 In the example below, we can see a clear W formation at the end of a bearish trend.